 The setup has quite a few steps and may appear daunting at first.
 We ask that you try to follow these instructions as closely as you can, because we have done quite a bit of testing with these instructions and have confirmed that they work reasonably well for most student setups.
 If you run into any issues and need our help, it will be very helpful for us to know if and how you did anything differently from what these instructions specify.
 We are happy to provide help if you get stuck, so please do not hesitate to ask!

 Install and Configure Windows Subsystem for Linux (WSL) #

 If you are using Linux or macOS, you can skip this step.

 Most previous iterations of this course were taught in Ubuntu Linux (website), and many subsequent computing courses are taught in a Linux environment.
 Because of this, much of our actual coding work will take place in an approximation of an Ubuntu system within your Windows operating system.
 Windows Subsystem for Linux (WSL) provides the infrastructure needed to install and run Ubuntu on Windows.
-You should begin by enabling and installing WSL on your machine, then installing Ubuntu.
+In this step, you will install and configure both WSL and Ubuntu.

-- To open PowerShell as administrator, open the Start menu and begin to type “PowerShell” until the application option appears.
-You can then right-click and select “Run as administrator”, which will prompt you for confirmation.
+To start, open PowerShell as administrator.
+To do this, open the Start menu and begin to type “powershell” until you see the application.
+Then, right-click and select “Run as administrator”.

-At this point, you should have WSL and Ubuntu installed on your machine.
 If everything has gone well, you should be able to select and launch the “Ubuntu 20.04 LTS” app from your Start menu.
-When you first launch Ubuntu, you will be prompted to create a new username and password.
+When you first launch Ubuntu, you will be prompted to create a new username and password, which is used to run administrative commands on Ubuntu.
 These do not have to match what you use for Windows, and can be whatever you’d like.

 You may see a firewall warning when first starting Ubuntu.
 Allowing connections with the default configuration (on private networks only) is fine.